andfanilo/streamlit-echarts/README.md

     )
 ```

-**Note**: you need the JS string to be on one-line. you can use Javascript minifiers like https://javascript-minifier.com/ or https://www.minifier.org/ to transform your Javascript code to a one-liner.
+**Note**: you need the JS string to be on one-line.
+You can use Javascript minifiers like https://javascript-minifier.com/ or https://www.minifier.org/ to transform your Javascript code to a one-liner.

 ### st_pyecharts VS using pyecharts with components.html